Technical Due Diligence for Startups: A Checklist

 A startup may attract investment at any stage:

-• Pre-seeding: trying out the market after completing product development
+• Pre-seed: Trying out the market after completing product development

-• Seeding: the product meets the consumers’ needs as intended
+• Seed: The product meets the consumers’ needs as intended

 Note: Your business may need due diligence if industry compliance regulations change or if there’s a data breach because of cybercrime.
 Startups must always be ready for due diligence in case of any unexpected circumstances.